0x0630ff/catLaserEsp32_v2/README.md

 - Incorporate the Blynk library to use remote control via wifi.
 - Add bluetooth/ble
 - Add more buttons or switches to change to different running modes.
+- Make a second one for my other cat!
 - uh...

 #### Parts list: